 Your Intrepid Host

 Fiftyish, though my wife of 30 years does ask --"When are you going to stop acting like a twelve year old (see photo)?"
 Father of three and grandfather of three.
 Armed with a degree in history from Mary Washington College I entered the insurance industry as an adjuster.
 Later I again put my history degree to good use and was elected, and re-elected, (won't be making that mistake again) to City Council (Who said a history degree isn't worth the paper it was printed on?).
-When not using my position on council to avoid chores around the house, or taking photos, I engage friends in the retired community at the local coffee hangout learning the finer points of lawn care, dietary issues, etc, in preparation for my retirement and when I can't avoid the "honey-do" list any longer.
-Proud owner of ten shares of Harley Davidson stock (see wife's comment above).
+I stepped down from council to spend some family time with our youngest a year away from leaving the nest.
+Between leaving local politics and dropping our youngest off at James Madison University I had forgotten the whole, “Won’t be making that mistake again,” thing and was elected again to City Council in 2012.
+I’m still using my position on council to avoid chores around the house (with less success than before).
+And still traveling the highways and by-ways of the great Commonwealth of; pulling off on the side of the road every now and them to capture an interesting scene or two.
+When not working, or working to avoid work, I engage friends in the retired community at the local coffee hangout learning the finer points of lawn care, dietary issues, et., in preparation for my retirement and when I can't avoid the "honey-do" list any longer.
+Proud owner of ten shares of Harley Davidson stock, a life size cut-out of Humphrey Bogart, an autographed photo of “Banjo Boy” from the movie Deliverance, planning on getting a tattoo, and still on the search for a barber’s chair! (see wife's comment above).